benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q038.png)

-Even when a red entity is on either side of an 'X' - the entity type is constrained by the relationship type.
+Even when a red entity is on either side of an 'X' - the entity's type is constrained by relationship types.
 Here are some examples:

 _**Q39:** Anything that can own something, but doesn't_